 Volunteers play an integral role in carrying out the mission of the SLA.
 From helping with special events to taking water samples, there are many ways to help protect the Squam Lakes and surrounding watershed.
-To receive more information on any of the opportunities listed below or to receive our volunteer newsletter e-mail us at email@example.com or call (603) 968-7336.
+To receive more information on any of the opportunities listed below or to receive our volunteer newsletter, e-mail Melissa Leszek, SLA Community Engagement Coordinator at firstname.lastname@example.org or call (603) 968-7336 x11.
 You can also download an SLA Volunteer Interest and information Form.
 Complete the form and send it to us at PO Box 204, Holderness, NH 03245.
 You are also welcome to stop by the office any time during our business hours: Monday - Friday, 9:00 am - 4:30 pm in the off season.

 Volunteer Opportunities with the SLA:

 Trail Adopters - Help the SLA maintain its more than 50 miles of trails.
 Adopt a trail of your own, or assist a Trail Adopter for a morning or afternoon.
 Click here for more information about about becoming a trail adopter.

 Water Quality Monitors - Volunteer water monitors help monitor the health of the lake.
 The SLA has been collecting water quality data on Squam since 1979 in partnership with the University of New Hampshire’s Lakes Lay Monitoring Program.
 This volunteer program runs June through August and collects a number of parameters at thirteen sites across the Squam Lakes.
 Click Here for a description of the Volunteer Water Quality Monitor Position position.
 Click here for more information on our conservation program.

 Weed Watchers - Assist with ongoing efforts to identify and eliminate invasive species such variable milfoil from the lake.
 Learn more.